 Students and faculty also have access to an online video collections.

 - Kanopy gives access to over 9,000 films from production companies such as PBS, California News Reel, BBC Active, and more.
-Videos can be embedded in Niihka and Canvas, and/or shown in class.
+Videos can be embedded in Canvas and/or shown in class.

 - OhioLINK Digital Resource Commons contains over 1850 full-length educational videos that are licensed for use at Miami University.
 Videos can be viewed online or temporarily downloaded for playback.